 To make the transition easier into the new tariffs, there is a grouping of sub-classes according to their risk ratio.

 Once an employer’s assessment fee has been calculated according to the total of all employees’ salaries divided by 100 (ration percentage) and then multiplied by the assessment tariff, this must be paid within 30 days of the assessment from the Commissioner as per Section 86.1 of COIDA.

 What does SafetyWallet do for its clients?

-SafetyWallet provides support services to its client to ensure that they are compliant not only to COIDA, but all relevant legislation as well.
-As a start, SafetyWallet offers a Health and Safety Training platform where clients have access to E-Learning which cover the broad spectrum of the health and safety training.
+SafetyWallet provides support services to its client to ensure that they are compliant not only with COIDA but with all relevant legislation as well.
+As a start, SafetyWallet offers a Health and Safety Training platform where clients have access to E-Learning which covers the broad spectrum of health and safety training.

 SafetyWallet offers a total solution to Health and Safety Compliance in addition to being the leading Health and Safety service provider in South Africa.
 By offering compliance audits, risk assessments, implementation and maintenance of health and safety programmes, and more.

 Click on the image below to find a SafetyWallet Solution that suits your business and get the 21 benefits along with the subscription: